TanglePay/bridge/readme.md

 Overall, the IOTAMPC Bridge provides a secure, flexible, and robust solution for exchanging digital assets between the Shimmer EVM and other networks, making it a valuable tool for businesses and individuals looking to take advantage of the unique features and capabilities of these networks.

 ## SMPC for iota
-For more detail of smpc, to see [Secure_multi-party_computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
-About multisignature wallets, to see the [introduction](https://101blockchains.com/multisignature-wallets/).
-All the networks like ethereum which support evm can create the Multisig Wallet using contract code.
-The iota net don't support multisig and evm as yet, so we should use smpc as the Multisig Wallet.
+For more details on SMPC, to see [Secure_multi-party_computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
+To learn about multisignature wallets, see the [introduction](https://101blockchains.com/multisignature-wallets/).
+All networks like Ethereum that support EVM can create a Multisig Wallet using contract code.
+The IOTA net doesn't support multisig and evm yet, so we should use SMPC as the Multisig Wallet.

 ## Bridge test alpha
 ### multisigners